 PED 158 Intercollegiate Sports I (1) DD.
-Intercollegiate athletic team members who are on the men's football, men's basketball, women's volleyball, women's golf, or women's basketball teams only.
+Intercollegiate athletic team members who are on the men's football, men's basketball, women's volleyball, women's golf, women's soccer or women's basketball teams only.
 May be taken up to four times for credit.